abpframework/abp/docs/en/Migration-Guides/Abp-4_0.md

 Here, the overall list of the changes;

 * Upgraded to the .NET 5.0.
+* Moved from Newtonsoft.Json to System.Text.Json.
 * Upgraded to the Identity Server 4.1.1.
-* Moved from Newtonsoft.Json to System.Text.Json as the JSON serializer by default.
 * Made some API revisions & startup template changes for the Blazor UI.
 * Switched to `kebab-case` for conventional URLs for the auto API controller routes.
 * Removed the Angular Account Module Public UI (login, register... pages) since they are not being used in the default (authorization code) flow.